Nalbari: Economy

 In the early part of the twenties a railway station of the Assam-Bengal Railway Company had been established here.
 As the train started running through the town, certain traders and businessmen from outside the state came and interacted with the local people.
 Business transactions were started on the rail station road.
 The Nalbari M.E.
 School had been started in the meantime to the Gurdon School site, and it was upgraded into a high school named Gurdon High School in 1917.
 These two events attracted the people to throng to the area which had changed in shape and size.
 It became a strong business centre with great growth potential along the whole of the north bank of the river.

 Migration started in a significant way.
-Population increased, administrative offices were started gradually and in 1931, it assumed an urban look.
-In 1941, it was declared as a town in Kamrup district with a town committee with a population of 3578.
-In 1945, the Nalbari College was started in a temporary shed and in 1950 it was shifted to its present site which helped in the growth of the Bidyapur-Shantipur area of the town into a densely populated area.
+The population increased, administrative offices were started gradually and in 1931, it assumed an urban look.
+In 1941, it was declared a town in the Kamrup district with a town committee and a population of 3578.
+In 1945, the Nalbari College was started in a temporary shed and in 1950, it was shifted to its present site which helped in the growth of the Bidyapur-Shantipur area of the town into a densely populated area.
 The establishment of the PWD offices on the Palla road led to the growth of the Gopalbazar area.

 In 1968, Nalbari was upgraded into a subdivision with headquarters at Nalbari and in 1984, it was made the district headquarters of Nalbari District, all of which led to the upsurge of the development process with huge population migration, primarily of local people.